SvenskaSpel/locust-plugins/README.md

 # Configuration

-locust-plugins adds some new command line arguments.
-To list them, use Locust's regular --help argument:
+Most settings are configured from code, but some are exposed as command line arguments.
+You can list them by using Locust's regular --help argument:

 ```
 locust -f any-locustfile-that-imports-locust_plugins.py --help